asinay/generate-dates/README.md

 # generate-dates
-## Generate Dates Utility
+## Generate Dates Utility (not an dating app!)

-This utility generates a CSV file containing date-related information for each day from January 1st, 1990 to December 31st, 2030.
-The generated file includes the following fields:
+This utility generates a CSV file containing dates between 1990-01-01 and 2030-12-31, along with some relevant information about each date.

+## Usage
+To use the utility, simply run the generate_dates.py script.
+The generated CSV file will be saved in the data subfolder.
+If the subfolder does not exist, it will be created.

+## Generated CSV
+The CSV file contains the following columns:

 - Day: The date in YYYY-MM-DD format
 - Year: The year of the date